CodingAleCR/http_interceptor/README.md

 - 🍦 Compatible with vanilla Dart projects or Flutter projects.
 - 🎉 Null-safety.
 - ⏲ Timeout configuration with duration and timeout functions.
+- ⏳ Configure the delay for each retry attempt.

 ## Usage